Hunter King: Personal life

 She has an older sister named Kelli and a younger sister, Joey King.
 At a young age, King acted in a theater in Agoura Hills, California.
 Her sister Joey has said, "I'm part Jewish and part Christian, but I'm mostly Jewish."
 In August 2018, King became engaged to her boyfriend of two years, Nico Svoboda.
 They called off their engagement in 2020.

 In October 2024, King became engaged to Chris Copier.
+In March 2026, King announced she and Copier married on February 14, 2026.